ztz1989/software-switches/vpp/README.md

 ### Multi-VNF experiments:
 Depending on the number of VNFs, our experiments use different scripts.
 We demonstrate only 2-VNF experiment as an example:
-1. start VPP 2-VNF configuration script: ./startup_vpp loopback2
+1. start VPP 2-VNF configuration script
+   * ./startup_vpp loopback2
+   * Open another terminal and configure VPP l2patch rules: ./vppctl_loopback2.sh l2patch
 2. open a new terminal and launch the first VM: ./loopback-vm1.sh
 3. open another terminal and launch the second VM: ./loopback-vm2.sh
 4. inside both VMs, setup DPDK according to https://github.com/ztz1989/software-switches#configure-dpdk-inside-the-vm-an-example-is-given-as-follows and launch DPDK l2fwd sample application.